AnelD/speech_recognition/README.md

 <br>
 ``pip install -r requirements.txt``
 <br>
-⚠️ Note: Only CPU version of PyTorch is in the requirements.txt Please install the appropriate version for your system manually.
+⚠️ Note: Only CPU version of PyTorch is in the requirements.txt.
+If you have an nvidia GPU, please install the appropriate version manually.

 Install PyTorch (Choose Your CUDA Version)